South Africa–Tanzania relations: Apartheid

-Post-Apartheid
+Post-apartheid

 Tanzania established official diplomatic relations with South Africa Immediately after the end of apartheid in 1994.
+In 2006, South African President Thabo Mbeki and Tanzanian President Jakaya Kikwete made an agreement to abolish visa requirements between both countries.
+Starting 1 November, 2010 South Africa decided to waive visas for Tanzanian visitors.

-Economic Relations
+Economic relations

 South Africa has been one of Tanzania's top trading partners after establishing diplomatic relations in 1994.

-Foreign-Direct Investment
+Foreign-direct investment

 South Africa is one of the top contributors of foreign direct investment in Tanzania and in 2023 attributed to about 10% of the total investment in the country.
 Between 1997 and 2022 about 223 South African companies have invested in approximately US$800 million in Tanzania.
 These investments range in all industries such as mining, manufacturing, retail, telecommunication, finance etc.

-Trade Balance
+Trade balance

 South Africa has a strong positive trade balance against Tanzania.
 The main import from Tanzania include agricultural products and precious metals, while the mail exports to Tanzania range from various manufactured goods, chemicals and machinery.
 The following table outlines the trade balance in South African rand between the two countries as per the South African Revenue Service: